 Sorry guys, you do not have permission to copy this for any reason.
 Please learn how to cite your work.

-Posted on October 7, 2014, in Personal Stuff and tagged Ashmore Estates, Coles County, Daily Eastern News, Eastern Illinois University, EIU, Jimmy John’s, Legend Tripping, Old Main, Pemberton Hall, world’s fastest pop machine.
+Posted on October 7, 2014, in Musings and tagged Ashmore Estates, Coles County, Daily Eastern News, Eastern Illinois University, EIU, Jimmy John’s, Legend Tripping, Old Main, Pemberton Hall.
 Bookmark the permalink.
 Leave a comment.